setrar/labs/part2/ch6/README.md

 - [ ] Test the authentication

-:bulb: Launche the app from ch:four:
+:bulb: Launch the app from ch:four:

 ```
 mvn exec:java \